Mahindra Scorpio-N

 The Mahindra Scorpio-N is a mid-size SUV manufactured by Mahindra & Mahindra since 2022.
-It is the third generation of the Mahindra Scorpio line and was launched in India on 27 June 2022.
-The model was developed as a complete redesign with a new chassis, powertrains, and safety systems.
+It is the second generation of the Mahindra Scorpio line and was launched in India on 27 June 2022.
+The model Z101 was developed as a complete redesign with a new chassis, powertrains, and safety systems.

-The Scorpio-N is built on Mahindra's third-generation ladder-frame platform and continues to use a body-on-frame construction.
-It was developed by the Mahindra India Design Studio in Mumbai in collaboration with Pininfarina (Italy), Mahindra Research Valley (Chennai), and the Mahindra North American Technical Centre.
+The Z101 Scorpio-N is built on Mahindra's third-generation ladder-frame platform and continues to use a body-on-frame construction.
+It was developed by the Mahindra India Design Studio in Mumbai in collaboration with Pininfarina (Italy), Mahindra Research Valley (Chennai), and the Mahindra North American Technical Centre (MANA).

+In August 2026, Mahindra launched the facelifted Scorpio N starting at ₹13.69 lakh (ex-showroom).
+The update introduced key feature additions including a panoramic sunroof, a 12.3-inch touchscreen infotainment system, a 10.25-inch digital instrument cluster, a 540-degree surround-view camera, and new 18-inch dual-tone alloy wheels while retaining the existing engine options.

 Overview

-The Scorpio-N replaced the second-generation Scorpio in most markets, while the previous version continues as the Scorpio Classic.
+The Scorpio-N replaced the previous generation Scorpio in most markets, while the previous version continues as the Scorpio Classic.
 It was designed to combine off-road capability with improved comfort and on-road performance.
 Production takes place at Mahindra's Nashik plant in Maharashtra, India.

 The vehicle is available in multiple seating configurations and drive layouts, including rear-wheel drive and four-wheel drive.
 It is positioned between the Mahindra Scorpio and the Mahindra XUV700 in Mahindra's SUV range.